Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

-We start by investigating the distribution of the galaxy morphologies, stellar masses and star formation rates in connection with their large scale structure environment as traced by the field (isolation), filaments, and cluster.
+We start by investigating the distribution of the galaxy morphologies, stellar masses, and star formation rates in connection with their { large-scale environment} as traced by the field (isolation), filaments, and { the Virgo cluster.}

-Figure~\ref{fig:SFR_vs_Mstar} presents the distribution of the different samples in the star-formation rate vs. stellar mass diagram, with our sample of filament galaxies in the central panel, the AMIGA sources on the left panel, and the Virgo cluster galaxies on the right.
-The position of the MS as derived by \citet{Leroy2019} and the associated scatter are also displayed.
-For the three sample, galaxies are homogeneously covering the same stellar mass range $\log(M_\star/M_\odot)\sim9-11$.
+Figure~\ref{fig:SFR_vs_Mstar} presents the distribution of the different samples in the star-formation-rate-versus-stellar-mass diagram, with our sample of filament galaxies in the central panel, the AMIGA sources in the left panel, and the Virgo cluster galaxies on the right.
+For the three samples, galaxies{ sample} the same stellar mass range of $\log(M_\star/M_\odot)\sim9-11$.
+The star formation rate at the MS, i.e., ${\rm SFR}_{\rm MS}$, as derived by \citet{Leroy2019}, and the associated scatter are displayed with solid and dashed lines in the figure, respectively.
+Galaxies with ${\rm SFR}>3~{\rm SFR}_{\rm MS}$ (located above the upper dashed line) are star forming, while sources with ${\rm SFR}<1/3~{\rm SFR}_{\rm MS}$ (below the lower dashed line) have low levels of star formation activity.
+Galaxies with intermediate SFR values are instead MS galaxies.
+For the analysis presented in the following, we explicitly define the quenching fraction $f_{\rm Q}$ as that of sources with suppressed star formation, i.e., ${\rm SFR}<1/3~{\rm SFR}_{\rm MS}$.
+According to the MS prescription of \citet{Leroy2019}, these are galaxies with specific star formation rate sSFR$<9\times10^{-11}$~yr$^{-1}$ in the stellar mass range of interest here. }